 One of the many great things about marriage today is there really are no established rules—selecting a surname is completely up to you.
-"The lack of precedence for gay marriages means there are no 'tradition police' to say whose name to take," adds Mark O'Connell, a licensed clinical social worker and author of Modern Brides & Modern Grooms: A Guide to Planing Straight, Gay and Other Nontraditional Twenty-First Century Weddings.
+"The lack of precedence for LGBTQ+ marriages means there are no 'tradition police' to say whose name to take," adds Mark O'Connell, a licensed clinical social worker and author of Modern Brides & Modern Grooms: A Guide to Planning Straight, Gay and Other Nontraditional Twenty-First Century Weddings.
+That being said, there are three common options for LGBTQ+ couples.
 Here's how to navigate the naming process.

 Sticking with the Originals

-Keeping your own individual surnames is a popular practice among same-sex couples.
+Keeping your own individual surnames is a popular practice among LGBTQ+ couples.
 Many go this route as a way to show gender-neutral equality within the marriage, O'Connell notes.
-It's also the easiest option, legally speaking.
-"Currently, the only case in which a spouse can take a partner's surname without complicated paperwork is when a woman takes her husband's last name," he says.
-"Every other case—including a husband assuming the surname of his wife—involves court approval, the DMV and tons of legal paperwork depending on where you live."
+It's also the easiest option, legally speaking, since you'll avoid all that pesky name-change paperwork.

 "Some couples prefer to have one last name for the sake of coherence and for recognition by the rest of the world," O'Connell says."
 It's also a good idea to have one common name if you have kids.
 This way, no matter where you are, you'll instantly be recognized as a family.
 Choosing which of your names to take can be as simple as going with the one you both like best.